An IKEA Home

 Filters

 This single piece drastically improved our kitchen-dining area.
-A good height for tasks like cutting ingredients and pouring liquids.
+A good height for tasks like prepping ingredients and pouring liquids.
 The second tier is customisable to three different levels, which we set to the center.

 An impromptu gift from a family member.
 I was surprised that the assembly didn't require any screws, and it was a little fiddly to do alone.
 I parked it next to the BROR where it fits like a glove, but being able to wheel it around is convenient.

-A floor accessory that's modest but elevated a humble kitchen space.
+A floor accessory that's modest, but elevated a humble kitchen space.
 Relieved me so much from Aliff's feet moving the previous mat around, thanks to the rubber backing.
 Good texture, nice length.

 We chose to buy two of these instead of the single 4-seater size because we'd planned to place them separately, but it didn't work out.
 In any case, having two square tables allows more personal space when people sit side by side.
 The lacquered finish is really easy to wipe clean.